BenSaidRachid/s3ku4pp/README.md

 Your API must be run by a docker-compose file ;)

+> Of course every sensible values must be set in an .env file

 # Create an HTTPS server

-You must create certificates (*.key and *.cert) using `OpenSsl`
+You must create certificates (\*.key and \*.cert) using `OpenSsl` and use them into your application server code.

 # Create a reverse proxy

-You can use `nginx` or `traefik` but this proxy must be the between your server and your clients
+You can use `nginx` or `traefik` and this proxy must be between your server and your clients.

 # Hello, JWT

-Add the json web token authentication to your routes
+Add the well-known json web token authentication to your routes.

 # API token